Drifter-Supremo/gorlea-snap-tales/memory-bank/activeContext.md

 7. ✅ Remove guest access mode.
 8. ✅ Add protected routes for authenticated users.
 9. ✅ Add logo to the application and set as favicon.
+10. ✅ Build genre selection UI component with tooltips and visual feedback.
-10. [ ] Set up Firestore collections structure and security rules.
+11. [ ] Set up Firestore collections structure and security rules.
-11. [ ] Configure Firebase Storage security rules.
+12. [ ] Configure Firebase Storage security rules for profile pictures.
+13. [ ] Implement OpenAI integration for story generation.

 ## Active Decisions and Considerations